BoccheseGiacomo/gol_lm/README.md

 ### State Evolution

 Gol-LM uses GoL rules to evolve the grid's state.
 The interaction between cells is local, driven by these rules, allowing complex behaviors and computations to emerge.
-It's proven that given a certain set of rules, GOL is turing complete if given a state space with infinite extension.
-In this case we have a finite state space, which implies a limited maximum complexity of the algorithm we can represent (finite state machine).
+It's proven that given a certain set of rules and an infinitely extended state space, GOL is turing complete.
+In this case we have a finite state space, which implies a limited maximum complexity of the algorithm we can represent (equivalence with a finite state machine).
 By extending the state space, maximum complexity can be increased.
 However, since Gol-LM uses iterative computation with halting condition, the parameter dimension (in this case state space) needed to represent a complex algorithm is greatly reduced if compared to a neural network (that works in a single iterative setting for next token prediction).[This is highly likely but needs to be proved with further research].
 An iterative algorithm can generalize better using a lower count of parameters since it reaches greater expressivity if compared to non-iterative algorithms, that need to map from *x* to *y* in a single iteration.
 Iteration allows for better reasoning and logic capabilities of language modeling.
+Gol-LM dynamically determines halting based on output accumulation, ensuring efficient computation tailored to input and task complexity.
+This iterative process allows Gol-LM to represent complex internal algorithms for superior language modeling.

 ### Inference and Processing